Alchemy-se/Vattenfall-One-Brand-Design-System/catalog/components/input.md

 ### With Tooltip

-To add a tooltip icon and text, simply add the modifier class `vf-input--tooltip` to the `input` element, and add a `data-tooltip` data attribute with the required text.
+To add a tooltip icon and text, simply add a `data-tooltip` data attribute with the required text.

 ```html
 showSource: true